karthiksbh/karthiksbh/README.md

 ### Hi there 👋 I am Karthik Srinivas Bhallamudi

-## I am a student, web developer and an effective learner.
+## I am a Student, Web Developer and an Effective Learner.

+- 🔭 I’m currently working on improving my skills to make myself better.
+- 🌱 I’m currently learning web development.
+- 💖 Love to build web apps and code.
+- 🥅 Contribute to more projects and learn something new everyday.
+- ⚡ Fun fact: Interested in Photography and play Piano.

 <!--
 **karthiksbh/karthiksbh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.